 2. Organize your centers to limit disruptions

-I talked a lot about how to organize your centers in my last post, but it’s definitely worth mentioning it here again… It is essential that the materials students will need during centers be accessible and well-organized.
+It is essential that the materials students will need for a center be accessible and well-organized.
 This preserves instructional minutes and allows for maximum learning time.
 The last thing you want is to have students wandering around the room in search of a clipboard or interrupting your small group to ask for you for a dry erase marker!

 It’s important to remember that our students are young and still need a lot of support and guidance to make good choices.
 You don’t want little problems to take away valuable learning time and you certainly don’t want students interrupting your small group to tell on another or ask you a simple question.

-Take time to teach problem solving strategies for specific problems that commonly arise in centers.
-Things like deciding who goes first, what to do if you need help, how to give help, what to do if you finish early, when is and isn’t okay to interrupt the teacher are just some of the things I find need to be taught.
+Take time to teach problem-solving strategies for specific problems that commonly arise in centers.
+Deciding who goes first, what to do if you need help, how to give help, what to do if you finish early, and when it is and isn’t okay to interrupt the teacher are just some of the things that need to be taught.
 I explicitly teach students how to solve such problems and post them on a chart that they can easily refer to while working in centers.

 In any classroom you’re going to have a wide range of abilities among students.
 In order for my centers to be successful I know I need to find activities that adequately support and challenge ALL of my students.
 If an activity is too difficult students will become frustrated and lose interest.
 An activity that is too hard will lead to boredom and off-task behavior.